edoburu/django-template-analyzer/README.rst

 * Blocks with or without ``{{ block.super }}``
 * Reorganized blocks
 * Ignoring nodes outside blocks in extending templates
-* Handling multiple levens of super includes
+* Handling multiple levels of super includes

+The returned nodes are provided in a natural ordering, as they would be expected to appear in the outputted page.

+While Django offers a ``template.nodelist.get_nodes_of_type()`` function, this function does not produce the same results.

 API example